IceHe/lib/java/cmd/java.md

     - The default value is **60** percent of your Java heap.
 - This is an experimental flag.
     - This setting replaces the `-XX:DefaultMaxNewGenPercent` setting.
-- _This setting isn’t available in Java HotSpot VM build 23 or earlier._
+- _This setting isn't available in Java HotSpot VM build 23 or earlier._

 `-XX:G1MixedGCCountTarget=number`

 - Sets the **target number of mixed garbage collections after a marking cycle to collect old regions with at most `G1MixedGCLIveThresholdPercent` live data.**
     - The default is **8** mixed garbage collections.
     - The goal for mixed collections is to be within this target number.
-- _This setting isn’t available in Java HotSpot VM build 23 or earlier._
+- _This setting isn't available in Java HotSpot VM build 23 or earlier._

 `-XX:G1MixedGCLiveThresholdPercent=percent`

 - Sets the occupancy threshold for an old region to be included in a mixed garbage collection cycle.
 The default occupancy is 85 percent.
 - This is an experimental flag.
     - This setting replaces the `-XX:G1OldCSetRegionLiveThresholdPercent` setting.
-- _This setting isn’t available in Java HotSpot VM build 23 or earlier._
+- _This setting isn't available in Java HotSpot VM build 23 or earlier._

 **`-XX:G1NewSizePercent=percent`**